input-output-hk/catalyst-ci/docs/src/guides/docs.md

 The first step of building process it preparing a source files.
 It is mandatory to have a `src` directory with all documentation md files in it and `mkdocs.yml` file.
-This directory and file will be picked during the execution of `+SRC` UDC target.
+This directory and file will be picked during the execution of `+SRC` Function target.
 Also it is possible to replace defined `includes`, `macros` and `overrides` dirs to customize some docs appearance and configuration.